-ARTISANS EMPLOYED ON "GOVERNMENT WORK," All artisans, machanics, and employees in the establishment of the government for the manufacture of arms, ordnance, ordnance stores, and other munitions of war who may be certified by the officer in charge thereof, as necessary for such establishment; also all artisans, mechanics and employees in the establishments of such persons as are or may be engaged under contracts with the Government in furnishing arms, 'ordnance, ordnance stores, and other munitions of war, saddles, harness, and army supplies, provided that the chief of the originace bureau, or some ordnance officer authorized by him for the purpose, shall in such establishment; all persons employed in the manufacture of arms, or ordnance of any kind by 50 ED at the several States; or by contractors to furnish the same to the several State Governments, whom the Governor or Secretary of State thereof may certify to be necessary to the same; all persons engaged in A BILL to exempt certain persons from military service, and to repeal the act entitled "An act to exempt certain persons from enrolment for service in the army of the Confederate States," approved the 21st of April, 1862.

-INVALIDS, OFFICERS OF GOVERNMENT, CLERKS, day, and of lead and iron, and all persons engaged in making charcoal for making pig and bar iron, not to embrace laborers, messengers, wagoners, and servants, unless employed at works conducted under the authority and by the officers or agents of a State, or in works employed in the production of iron for the Confederate States.
+ABTISANS EM LOYED ON "GOVERNMENT WORK.
+All artisans, machanics, and employees in the the other insured its success by arresting at Boons-boro' the combined armies of the enemy, advan-ture of arms, ordnance, ordnance stores, and other has also passed an act which will greatly augment | cing under their favorite General to the relief of | munitions of war who may be certified by the officer in charge thereof, as necessary for such as tablishment; also all artisans, mechanics and employees in the establishments of such persons as are or may be engaged under contracts with the Government in furnishing arms, ordnance, ordnance stores, and other munitions of war, saddles. harness, and army supplies, provided that the chief of the ordnance bureau, or some ordnance officer authorized by him for the purpose, shall approve of the number of the operatives required Two attempts subsequently made by the enemy in such establishment; all persons employed in the to follow you across the river have resulted in his manufacture of arms, or ordnance of any kind by the several States; or by contractors to furnish the same to the several State Governments, whom the Governor or Secretary of State thereof may certify valour and patriotism.
+History records few ex- to be necessary to the same; all persons engaged in amples of greater fortitude and endurance than the construction of ships, gunboats, engines, sails, or other articles necessary to the public defence by the President to thank you in the name of the under the direction of the Secretary of the Navy; Confederate States for the undying fame you have all superintendents, managers, mechanics, and miners employed in the production and manufacture of salt, to the extent of twenty bushels per day, and of lead and iron, and all persons engaged in making charcoal for making pig and bar iron, not to embrace laborers, messengers, wagoners, and servants, unless employed at works conducted under the authority and by the officers or agents of a State, or in works employed in the production of iron for the Confederate States.

-STOCK RAISERS.
-One male citizen for every 500 head of cattle for every 250 head of horses or mules, and one shepherd for every 500 head of sheep, of such persons as are engaged exclusively in raising stock, provided there is no white male adult not liable to do military duty engaged with such persons in raising said stock.
+STCOL BAISERS.
+One male citizen for every 500 head of cattle for every 250 head of horses or mules, and one shepherd for every 500 head of sheep, of such per sons as are engaged exclusively in raising stock provided there is no white male adult not liable to de military duty engaged with such persons in raising said stock.

-To secure the proper police of the country, one person either as agent, owner, or overseer on each plantation on which one white person is required to be kept by the laws or ordinances of any State, and on which there is no white male adult not liable to do military service, and in States having no such law one person, as agent, owner, or over-seer on each plantation of twenty negroes, and on which there is no white male adult not liable to military service, and, furthermore, for additional police for every twenty negroes on two or more plantations within five miles of each other, and each having less than twenty negroes, and on which there is no white male adult not liable to military duty, one person, being the oldest of the owners or overseers on such plantations.
+OVERSEERS ON PLANTATIONS.
+To secure the proper police of the country, one person either as agent, owner, or overseer on each plantation on which one white person is required to be kept by the laws or ordinances of any State and on which there is no white male adult not liable to do military service, and in States having no such law one person, as agent, owner, or overseer on each plantation of twenty negroes, and on which there is no white male adult not liable to military service, and, furthermore, for additional police for every twenty regroes on two or more plantations within five miles of each other, and each having less than twenty negroes, and on which there is no white male adult not liable to military duty, one person, being the oldest of the owners or overseers on such plantations.